 Sheep graze on a vast green meadow while a cargo ship sails in the background on the water.
-A group of cyclists rides past a white lighthouse, surrounded by green meadows and trees under a bright sky.
+View of a historical tower surrounded by trees and colorful flowers along the shore of a calm waterway.

 Germany